Blog

 10. List your space on coworking syndicators and marketplaces

-Coworking syndicators and marketplaces are like Craigslist, but just for coworking and private offices.
+Coworking websites, syndicators and marketplaces are just like Craigslist, but they’re only for coworking spaces.
 Here, you can list your space in exchange for commission for any booking made through the site.

 11. Run Google search ads for high-intent keywords

-• You write an ad for your space advertising private offices
+• You write an ad for your space promoting your private offices

 • You bid on the keyword “private office in Toronto”